-Epigraph: "A lot of this is about awareness ... as we think about the U.S. Army, most people think about those that are serving in uniform.
+"A lot of this is about awareness ... as we think about the U.S. Army, most people think about those that are serving in uniform.
 But what they don't know is that we have over 260,000 civilians that are actually working alongside those soldiers in regard to ensuring that we can continue to be successful in our mission."

-- BG Antoinette Gant, Chief Marketing Officer for the U.S. Army1

-Introduction w/ thesis: As the U.S. Army faces ever evolving challenges in a dynamic operational environment, the role of Army Civilians must continue its evolution to maintain the cohort's relevance and significance.2 To adapt to this ever-changing environment, Army leaders will need to assess talent recruitment and development strategies - i.e., how the service attracts, forms, grows, and retains quality people in a competitive job market.
-In this article, we examine three often overlooked aspects of recruiting and developing the talent of the Army Civilian Corps: present Army Civilian identity, future jobs and skills that do not yet exist, and key implications for the corps.
+Brig.
+Gen. Antoinette Gant, chief marketing officer for the U.S. Army s the U.S. Army faces evolving challenges in a dynamic operational environment, the role of Army civilians must continue its evolution to maintain the cohort's relevance and significance.1 To adapt to this dynamic environment, Army leaders will need to assess talent recruitment and development strategies-i.e., how the service attracts, forms, grows, and retains quality people in a competitive job market.
+In this article, we examine three often overlooked aspects of recruiting and developing the talent of the Army Civilian Corps: we present Army civilian identity, future jobs and skills that do not yet exist, and key implications for the corps.

-Supporting Point 1: Who are Army Civilians today?
+Who Are Army Civilians Today?

-Army Civilians have been present in the U.S. Army since its inception in 1775, and they continue to support the mission through a diverse array of talents.3 Put another way, they are the right people with the right knowledge, skills, and abilities needed by their nation today.
+Army civilians have been present in the U.S. Army since its inception in 1775, and they continue to support the mission through a diverse array of talents.2 Put another way, they are the right people with the right knowledge, skills, and abilities needed by their Nation today.
 In the context of talent development, one could pose these ontological questions:

-- What are current attributes expected of Army Civilians? - Who decides what are the 'right' Army Civilian attributes for both today and tomorrow?
-With what criteria will they evaluate their choices?

-• How will future Army leaders know they have adequately developed the civilian workforce?
+- What are current attributes expected of Army civilians? - Who decides what are the "right" Army civilian attributes for both today and tomorrow?
+With what criteria will they evaluate their choices? - How will future Army leaders know they have adequately developed the civilian workforce?

-There are no clear answers, but asking these questions is a good first step to understanding who Army Civilians are today so we can better develop them for future requirements.
+There are no clear answers, but asking these questions is a good first step to understanding who Army civilians are today so we can better develop them for future requirements.

-What are current attributes expected of Army Civilians?
-The Department of Defense (DoD) recently refined the fundamental competencies its civilian workforce should exemplify in the DoD Civilian Leader Development Framework.4 These competencies include agility; resilience; life-long learning; service motivated; ethical behavior; and diversity, equity, inclusion & accessibility.
-These competencies, in turn, support core competencies (i.e., leading change, leading people, results driven, enterprise-wide perspective, etc.) in this framework.
-Civilians who progress in positions of greater responsibility need to develop more leadership competencies.5 DoD developed this continuum of leadership competencies primarily from the Guide to Senior Executive Service Qualifications.6 The Army Management Staff College has further integrated these and other attributes mandated in Army doctrine to formulate its Civilian Leadership Requirements Map (CLRM) as a way to link each attribute to learning objectives and outcomes in its Civilian Education System (CES) courses.
+What Are Current Attributes Expected of Army Civilians?

+The Department of Defense (DOD) recently refined the fundamental competencies its civilian workforce should exemplify in the DOD Civilian Leader Development Framework.3 These competencies include agility; resilience; lifelong learning; service motivation; ethical behavior; and diversity, equity, inclusion, and accessibility.
+These competencies, in turn, support core competencies (e.g., leading change, leading people, results driven, enterprise-wide perspective, etc.) in this framework.
+Civilians who progress in positions of greater responsibility need to develop more leadership competencies.4 The DOD developed this continuum of leadership competencies primarily from the Guide to Senior Executive Service Qualifications.5 The Army Management Staff College has further integrated these and other attributes mandated in Army doctrine to formulate its Civilian Leadership Requirements Map as a way to link each attribute to learning objectives and outcomes in its Civilian Education System (CES) courses.